quil-lang/quil/rfcs/analog/spec_changes.md

 #### DEFFRAME

-Frames represent basic physical resources manipulated by Quilt program, and in any implementation will involve a certain amount of coupling with the underlying control hardware.
+Frames are the basic resources manipulated by Quilt programs, and in any implementation will involve a certain amount of coupling with the underlying control hardware.
 As such, Quilt itself has no built-in frames.
 Native or canonical frame definitions may be provided by a hardware vendor, and are exposed to Quilt programs via the `DEFFRAME` directive.

 ```
 DefFrame :: DEFFRAME Frame (: FrameSpec+ )?